CharlesMangwa/react-data-fetching/README.md

 }
 ```

 The package gives  access to `<Fetch>`, `<ConnectedFetch>` and `requestToApi()`.
-To have an in-depth explanation of how to use them, how they work and even more, head to this post: [Introducing 🎣 React Data Fetching](https://medium.com/@CharlesMangwa/introducing-react-data-fetching-2140a1d36cc8).
+To have an in-depth explanation of how to use them, how they work and even more, head to this post: [Introducing React Data Fetching 🎣](https://medium.com/@CharlesMangwa/introducing-react-data-fetching-2140a1d36cc8).

 ## Docs